OOPSpam/blog/_posts/2024-08-20-spam-protection-for-wpdiscuz.md

 WPDiscuz already includes invisible antispam by default, so CAPTCHA should be treated as an additional layer, not your only defense.

 > Adding too many verification steps can reduce real user engagement.
-The best setup combines CAPTCHA with moderation rules and an advanced filtering tool like OOPSpam for stronger, more balanced protection.
+The best setup combines CAPTCHA with moderation rules or an advanced filtering tool like OOPSpam for stronger, more balanced protection.

 ## **3. Control Guest Commenting**